Icinga/icinga2/doc/16-upgrading-icinga-2.md

 ## Upgrading the MySQL database <a id="upgrading-mysql-db"></a>

-If you're upgrading an existing Icinga 2 instance, you should check the `/usr/share/icinga2-ido-mysql/schema/upgrade` directory for an incremental schema upgrade file.
+If you want to upgrade an existing Icinga 2 instance, check the `/usr/share/icinga2-ido-mysql/schema/upgrade` directory for incremental schema upgrade file(s).

 > **Note**
 >